sagan/simplegoproxy/README.md

 - `_sgp_sub_<string>=<replacement>` : Response body substitutions.
 Similar to nginx [http_sub](https://nginx.org/en/docs/http/ngx_http_sub_module.html) module.
 See below "Response body substitutions" section.
 - `_sgp_subr_<Regexp>=<replacement>` : Similar to `_spg_sub_*` but do regexp find and replacement.
 - `_sgp_subb_<HexString>=<replacement>` : Similar to `_spg_sub_*` but do binary bytes find and replacement.
-- `_sgp_subpath=<value>`: Apply response substitutions only if target url path ends with this value.
+- `_sgp_subpath=<value>`: Array Value.
+Apply response substitutions only if target url path ends with this value.
 E.g. `.html`.
-Can be set multiple times.
-- `_sgp_subtype=<value>`: Apply response substitutions only if target url original response has this content type.
+- `_sgp_subtype=<value>`: Array Value.
+Apply response substitutions only if target url original response has this content type.
 E.g. `txt`, `text/plain`.
-Can be set multiple times.
 Use empty string to match original response which does not have a "Content-Type" header.
 Use `*` to accept all content types.
 - `_sgp_forcesub` : (Value ignored) Force do response body substitutions on any MIME type response.
 - `_sgp_cookie=<value>` : Set request cookie.
 Equivalent to `_sgp_header_cookie=<value>`.
 - `_sgp_type=<value>` : Set the request content type.
 Similar to `_sgp_header_Content-Type=<value>`.